zs0302/Leary-lab-manual/README.md

 Once you have completed the IRB training, you will need to add the GCP training and follow the GCP instructions next to “IRB course instructions”.
 The page of IRB course instructions and GCP instructions are shown in the figure below.

-When you complete these trainings, save your completion certificates as pdf files and email to Ms. Vicki Jones (jonesvicki@health.missouri.edu) and cc Dr. Leary.
+When you complete these trainings, save your completion certificates as .pdf files and email to Ms. Vicki Jones (jonesvicki@health.missouri.edu) and cc Dr. Leary.

 2. DUA for NIS/HCUP:

-NIS/HCUP training is located here: [website](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
+NIS/HCUP training is located [here](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
 There are two versions of HCUP training courses, one is a current version, alternative is a text version.
 You can choose one of them.
-Stats volunteers will need to fill out and sign data use agreement.
-Training certificates and data use agreements should be sent or given to Dr. Leary or Ms. Kyeong.
+Stats volunteers will need to fill out and sign data use agreement and sent it to Dr. Leary.

 ## File Formatting